top of page

 Custom Coffee Table taking shape!

-It was now time for the table's dental exam.
+Now, it was time for the table's dental exam.

 Cleaning up the Custom Coffee Table